Buchheit History, Family Crest & Coats of Arms

 More information is included under the topic Early Buchheit Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Buchheit family to the New World and Oceana
+Migration of the Buchheit family

 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Buchheit were Conrad Buckheimer who arrived in Maryland in 1848; and other settlers who traveled to the New World and settled on the eastern seaboard of the United States in the 18th and 19th centuries..